PaulCreusy/mcqmaker/Instructions/instruction_manual.md

 Two special characters are used when saving databases and therefore you will not be able to use them when you enter your questions and answers in the database editing menu.
 These two special characters must be changed in the `settings.json` file in the `data` folder the first time you use them, if they are characters you want to use (the database will not work otherwise).
 These are the two parameters `correct_answer_separator` and `question_answer_separator`.

 !!! tip Default values
-    The two default special characters are inherited from an earlier version of the project, and not using the `:` character when entering your questions can be problematic.
-You are advised to change this character to a less used one, such as `|` or `#`.
+    The two default special characters are inherited from an earlier version of the project; they correspond to the characters `@` and `|` that you could not use in your database when writing questions or options.

 ## Credits